 Common risk factors that have been linked to ocular melanoma include light skin color, atypical cutaneous nevi, light eye color, iris nevi, and freckles.
 Occupational sun exposure, tanning, and outdoor activities have also been associated with ocular melanoma.

-There has also has been a genetic correlation with uveal and cutaneous melanoma at the CLPTM1L locus.
+There has also has been a genetic correlation between uveal and cutaneous melanoma at the CLPTM1L locus.
 Different genetic mutations have been associated with uveal melanoma.
-There have been studies showing the mutations encoding for the G-protein alpha-subunit
+There have been studies showing the mutations encoding for the G-protein alpha-subunit.

 There is no known cause, though incidence is highest among people with lighter skin and blue eyes.
 Uveal melanoma affects about 6 to 8 persons per million each year in the western world.
 Less than 2% of patients show evidence of metastasis at presentation; over 40% of patients will die from widespread disease.
 The most common ocular melanoma is uveal melanoma.
 There has been a 30% greater incidence of ocular melanoma in females than males.
-There has been a higher association in non-Hispanic whites, approximately 6.02 million, with African Americans having 0.31 per million, and Asians having 0.39 per million incidences.
+There has been a higher association in non-Hispanic whites, with an incidence of 6.02 cases per million.
+Incidences of ocular melanoma are lower in African Americans and Asians, with incidences of 0.31 per million and 0.39 per million respectively.